POINTS TO PONDER

 that Bunny.
 Love and energy are ultimately the same when they are genuine."
 (10/26/95 - R#6)

-"A lot of people want to believe and experience contact with us here, but only a few really believe and have experienced.
+"A lot want to believe and experience, but only a few really believe and have experienced.
 You can read all you want about France, but until you go there it's not real.
 And some people get there and stay in the tourist areas, because they can't deal with the reality of their dreams.
-It's like just saying 'yes' or 'no,' but nothing else, when you get a chance to talk with us.
-You get a chance to travel, and then only look for the familiar."
+It's like just saying 'yes' or 'no,' but nothing else, when you talk with us.
+You get a chance to travel, and then only look for the familiar.
+Enough for now."
 (10/30/95 - I#2)

 "I have no idea where this dog came from but he's cute.
 Can I keep him?
 I'll call him Sandy so the sun will come out tomorrow.
 ARF ARF."
 (11/2/95 - W#11)